ascii8/xoxo-go/README.md

 # About

-Contains a Go implementation of Tic-Tac-Toe (aka "xoxo"), written for the Nakama game server.
-Includes pure Go implementations of a Tic-Tac-Toe Nakama module, end-to-end unit tests for the module, and a Ebitengine client that works with the module.
+Contains a Go implementation of Tic-Tac-Toe (aka "XOXO"), written for the Nakama game server.
+Includes pure Go implementations of a Tic-Tac-Toe Nakama module, end-to-end unit tests for the Nakama module, and a Ebitengine client that works with the Nakama module.

 Showcases the end-to-end use of the [`github.com/ascii8/nakama-go`](https://github.com/ascii8/nakama-go) and